Who can use this feature?

 On this page:

-Push one task to Jira
+Push a task to create a new Jira issue

 - Go to Projects/tasks.